madmurphy/libconfini/MANUAL.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, this variable can be set through the function
+Alternatively, this variable can be set by using its setter function
 `ini_global_set_lowercase_mode()`.

 When the variable `#INI_GLOBAL_LOWERCASE_MODE` is set to `true`, **libconfini**